Carbyon’s CEO Hans De Neve on revolutionizing carbon capture

 4. Strong management and strategic vision

 Led by experienced researcher and CEO Hans De Neve, Carbyon’s team comprises professionals with unique and in-depth knowledge of materials science applied to carbon capture.
 The company has already achieved a critical size with 45 high-level employees.
 It is well positioned for future growth and is ready to start scaling its production capabilities, with plans to produce 50,000 carbon capture units annually by 2030.
-Combined with a robust recruitment plan and Omnes’ active
+Combined with a robust recruitment plan and Omnes’ active participation in its governance, this strategic vision will contribute to Carbyon enjoying long-term success and having a significant impact on the fight against climate change.

 First published in Scope Fall 2024